 “There are lots of projects being organised.
 Summer is coming,” Danka mentioned, hinting at a number of events that will be taking place over the next few months.
 The aim is to plan something new each Sunday and if something is really popular it will become a staple part of the Jah Ruulz calendar.
 Danka organised a Vegan Buffet a couple of week’s back – which was extremely successful.
 There have also been several board game nights organised too.
 Future events that are in store include various workshops, yoga sessions and much more.

 “We’re going to try to involve everybody.
 You know like workshops, to bring different things.
 Sometimes people need help to discover a talent they have.
 Malta is so good for this because it’s so foreign, it’s so international.
 There are such talents all around.
 You just have to look better and bring them out.
 Lots of people they don’t have space, they don’t have connections and we want to provide them with this.”

-Summer of course wouldn’t be summer without a few beach parties and boat parties.
+Summer, of course, wouldn’t be summer without a few beach parties and boat parties.
 Danka has some plans in store on this front.
-However, I unfortunately cannot share anything as of yet as it’s still in the early stages.
-What I can tell you thought is that there are massive plans in place.
+However, I cannot share anything as of yet as it’s still in the early stages.
+What I can tell you though is that there are massive plans in place.
 You should definitely keep an eye out for the official announcement of the events; you’re not going to want to miss these.

 Check Out Jah Ruulz!

 It’s safe to say that the future of the reggae scene is in good hands with Jah Ruulz.
 Danka has shown that love and respect can be very effective drivers towards success.
 So, if you’re looking for an oasis in the sea of bustling restaurants and bars around St Julian’s, you know where you need to be.